arhohuttunen/starter-academic/content/post/spring-boot-datajpatest/index.md

 However, the only way to make sure that, for example queries work is to execute them against a running database.
 Unit testing the persistence layer doesn't make sense.

+If we test our persistence layer in isolation, we should be able to trust that it works.
+There should be no need to write tests on other layers that need the database.
+It's simple to mock the persistence layer away.
+We shouldn't care about the correctness of the persistence layer in those tests.

 Let's look at how we can deal with the above matters.

 ## Write an Integration Test With @DataJpaTest